This post was last updated on August 9th, 2016 at 07:26 pm

 There’s certainly a debate as to what that 21st education ought to look like but I’m beginning tto wonder of late if one to one computing is something we really need to be pursuing.
 Certainly looking at using student devices is an interesting and important conversation.
 In fact, Darren Kuropatwa recently wrote a great post on how he would manage a BYOD environment.

 But perhaps we don’t need every student to have a device?
 I’ve been arguing for a while that schools need to think much more closely at the wonderful gift they currently have of having students actually attend school in person.
 As online education grows so does the potential for students to opt out of face to face attendance.
-What will we offer our students in person that they can’t receive online?
+What

 … Read the rest